micartey/serizilla/README.md

 ### Serializing classes

 You can also serialize classes that are not top level.
-This only requires to have an `toString` and `valueOf` method as many other Java classes already provide by default.
+This only requires to have a `toString` and `valueOf` method as many other Java classes already provide by default.